maxomedia/mxm-gulp/README.md

     gulp
   ```

   Your development files are stored at `/src`.
-The built assets will be stored at `/dist` by default.
+The built assets will be stored at `/dest` by default.

 If you work on windows and run into `node-gyp rebuild errors`, this pages might help resolve the issue.
 It can have many causes, here are a few listed with resources to help you resolve these issues:
  - python not installed or set in PATH (https://github.com/nodejs/node-v0.x-archive/issues/4047)
  - wrong Visual Studio version configured in node (http://stackoverflow.com/questions/14278417/cannot-install-node-modules-that-require-compilation-on-windows-7-x64-vs2012)

-#### Documentation
-Please refer to the [wiki](https://github.com/maxomedia/mxm-gulp/wiki) of this repo for detailed information for each task.